Olayiwola72/portfolio/README.md

 1. **Using the live-server extension:**

-   The project leverages live-server to serve this application.
+   For development purposes, this project leverages live-server to serve this application.
 Use the provided script to start the application.

       ```sh
       npm start